-"The practice of geisha arts uses a lot of terms from the traditional Kabuki theater, which is hard to understand even for Japanese girls.
-So I think Rinka had to face even bigger challenges."
+"The practice of geisha arts uses a lot of terms from the traditional Kabuki theater, which is hard to understand even for Japanese girls," she said.
+"In that, I think Rinka had to face even bigger challenges."

-Rinka herself still has many years of study ahead of her.
-Her goal is to take her geisha skills back to China.
+Rinka herself still has many years of apprenticeship to go.
+Her ultimate goal is to take her geisha skills back to China.

-"Now, I have to practice hard so in the future I can realize my dream of opening a fine Japanese inn in China to help Chinese people better understand Japanese tradition.
-I want to try out things I have never attempted before.
+"Now, I have to practise hard so in the future I can realize my dream of opening a fine Japanese inn in China to help Chinese people better understand Japanese tradition," she said.

+"I want to try out things I have never attempted before.
 I'm young enough for that."